-The main intake of boys and girls is age 11 and Lower Sixth, although pupils may be accepted into any Year Group where there is availability.
-Admission partway through GCSE and A Level courses is only possible in very exceptional circumstances.
+The main intake of boys and girls into our Senior School is at age 11 (Year 7) and age 13 (Year 9).
+However, pupils may be accepted into any Year Group where there is availability.
+Admission partway through GCSE and A-level courses is only possible in very exceptional circumstances.

 Senior School Selection Criteria